 2. Stone Lintels

-Stone lintel beam is generally used in such areas where the stone is plentifully accessible and thicknesses of these are the most important factor of its design & also provided over the openings in brick walls.
+Stone lintel beam is generally used in such areas where the stone is plentifully accessible and the thicknesses of these are the most important factor of its design & also provided over the openings in brick walls.

-They are mostly used in mountainous buildings as they weigh too much and due to the non-availability of other materials for their construction.
+They are mostly used in mountainous buildings as they weigh too much and are due to the non-availability of other materials for their construction.